dsc-courses/dsc10-2022-wi/index.md

 ### I have a conflict with the final exam (e.g. Math 18).
 Will you offer alternate final exams times?

 Yes.
-Expect a form to be sent out in the first few weeks of the course where you can indicate to us that you have a conflict.
+Expect a form to be sent out in the first few weeks of the course where you can indicate to us that you have a conflict. **This is the only case in which we'll offer alternate final exam times**; we will **not** offer alternate final exam times for any other reason.

 ### Will we use the "LAB" time?